Mancipox/Tambo/README.md

 # Tambo

-The smartest way to learn and teach anything!, would imagine a marketplace of konwledge where the money is what you know?.
+The smartest way to learn and teach anything!, would imagine a marketplace of konwledge where the money is what you know?
 The development if this project is merely academic, based in the course of Software Engineering II.

 ## Getting Started